What Is A Wire Transfer

 How Does A Wire Transfer Work?

-The sender provides the recipient’s name, contact information, and banking information.
-This includes the wire transfer routing number and the customer’s bank account number.
-Then, the sender’s bank sends the payment instructions to the recipient’s institution.
-Once the instructions are received, the recipient’s institution deposits the funds into the recipient’s account.
+The sender provides the recipient’s name and contact details, as well as their routing and account information.
+Then, the sender’s bank provides these instructions to the recipient’s bank.
+Once received, the recipient’s bank deposits the funds into their account.

 Domestic Wire Transfers Vs. International Wire Transfers